romankurnovskii/leetcode-apps/explanations/3531/en.md

 The goal is to efficiently check for each building whether it has neighbors in all four directions.
 We group buildings by their x and y coordinates, then sort each group to quickly check for the existence of buildings in each direction.

-![Visualization showing a covered building with neighbors in all four directions]

 **1.3 Brute force vs. optimized strategy:**